zeroasiccorp/umi/README.md

 ### A.1 RISC-V

-The following table illustrates the mapping between UMI transactions and RISC-V load store instructions.
+UMI transactions map naturally to RISC-V load store instructions.
 Extra information fields not provided by the RISC-V ISA (such as as QOS and PRIV) would need to be hard-coded or driven from CSRs.

 | RISC-V Instruction   | DATA | SA       | DA | CMD         |
 |:--------------------:|------|----------|----|-------------|